folivetti/symreg-course/ExtraTopics/Simplification.md

 ## Expression to e-node
 \justifying

-We create an e-node storing it into a new e-class and assign an e-class id.
+We create a new e-node assiging it a new e-class id.
+This information is stored in a hashcon, where the key is the node and the value is the corresponding e-class id.

 \centering
 ![](figs/egraph-expr_to_egraph_3.drawio.png){width=250px}